Dr. Guiseppe Getto

 Guiseppe Getto

-He has taught at the college level for nearly twenty years and has consulted and formed research and service-learning partnerships with many non-profits and businesses, from technical writing firms to homeless shelters to startups.
+He has taught at the college level for over twenty years and has consulted and formed research and service-learning partnerships with many non-profits and businesses, from technical writing firms to homeless shelters to startups.
 He is also a poet.
 His first book, Familiar History, is currently available from Finishing Line Press: http://guiseppegetto.com/poetry/.
 Read more about him at: http://guiseppegetto.com.

 Education